kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 This creativity was mostly noticed in things like drop-down menus and animations, but there were some cool DHTML "hacks" for state management.
 Many that are still in use to this day.

 The most popular hack was to add a class with a Boolean-type name to an element once JavaScript did something.
-For example: JS could toggle a class on the <code>body</code> tag, telling the browser it was visible:
+For example: JS could toggle a class on the <code>body</code> tag, telling the browser that a menu was in a visible state:

 <pre class=" language-markup">
   <code class=" language-markup">